On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Datasets

 \subsection{Novel Datasets}

 To complement the pre-existing datasets, an additional 15 datasets were collected\footnote{All Tweet IDs from these datasets are provided at \url{https://zenodo.org/records/10605838}.}.
 These were chosen to better understand phenomena observed in previous work~\cite{Tacchi_2023}.
 Specifically, they were selected to compare the differences in negativity arising between topics of differing levels of controversy, and their interplay with cultural factors.
+One important caveat to this is that, in order to facilitate the analysis of these datasets, the assumption is made that they are all independent, i.e. non-overlapping.
+While this is a common research assumption, it has been pointed out that this can be somewhat naive when dealing with real-world data~\cite{Lancichinetti_2009}.
+This assumption is discussed again in Subsection~\ref{sec:coherence_and_diversity}.

 All of these datasets used the same snowball sampling collection method as the Baseline dataset.
 All randomly selected seed users were manually checked for suitability and replaced if they were thought to be spammers, bots, businesses or individuals from outside the desired country.